 Offline apps are significantly different from the previous two examples.
 Specifically, the typical backend workloads, like image processing, will execute within Electron by creating an offline application.

-For the architecture proposal, let’s consider the offline image processing app described above.
+For the architecture proposal, let’s consider the offline image processing app described above, and demonstrated in the following diagram:

-The schema structures the app following the Electron documentation, which brings some limitations.
-For one, there is noticeable performance degradation when running the long-lived, CPU-intensive operations in a hidden renderer process.
+The schema structures the app following the Electron documentation, which has some limitations.
+For one, there is noticeable performance degradation when running long-lived, CPU-intensive operations in a hidden renderer process.

 Note that you should never run the operations in the main process.
 Doing so may block the main process, causing your application to freeze or crash.